Shm-Rsuf/course-demy/README.md

-# Course-Demy- An Online Learnign Platform
+# Course-Demy- An Online Learning Platform

 Welcome to Course-demy, the ultimate online destination for unlocking your full potential through the power of education.
 Our platform is built on a powerful technology stack, including Next.js, React, Prisma, Tailwind, Nest-Auth, and Stripe